nindate/ml-zoomcamp-exercises/how-to-use-google-cloud-shell-for-docker.md

 You can now use this Docker setup to download images, build your own docker images, launch containers etc.

+---
-<a id='deploy-container'></a>
+<a id='gcp-local-container'></a>
 [back to TOC](#toc)
-### 3. Deploy your app in docker container
+### 3. Deploy app to docker container within Google Cloud shell

 Now you can deploy your app in a docker container.
 Below I have explained 2 options - 1.
 Deploy your app as docker container within Google Cloud shell, 2.
 Deploy your app as docker container to Heroku.
 You can choose to use any of these.

-<a id='gcp-prepare-deployment'></a>
-#### 3.1 Prepare for app deployment
 Before you can deploy your app to a docker container, first prepare a folder for deployment and collect all the necessary files into the folder.

-I will explain a scenario where suppose you have developed your application in let's say python on your machine, and now you want to deploy in a docker container.
+I will explain with a scenario where suppose you have developed your application in let's say python on your machine, and now you want to deploy in a docker container.

 **Upload files**
 You can upload your application code, machine learning models, any python package dependencies management files (like requirements.txt or Pipfile and Pipefile.lock etc.) etc. from your local machine to Google Cloud shell.
 For this click on the 3 dots and click Upload.